 An exploration of the relationships between gender, international relations theory and international organizations, from a feminist perspective.
 Topics will include the historical role of women in the United Nations and other international organizations; feminist analysis of international relations and development theory; and the global women's movement.
-(Also listed as POLS 3391 and under Peace and Conflict Studies)
+(Also listed as POLS 3391 and as a Peace and Conflict Studies Emphasis Course)